Austin Daze Interview

 AustinDaze: Do you still play with them, or do you and Steve play?

 Casper: Me and Steve play.
 I left the group in 2010 I think, I don’t remember the exact date, summer I think.
-I got so busy with other things: Doyle Bramhall, Earl Poole Ball, James Burton and then I’ve got Planet Casper.
+I got so busy with other things: Doyle Bramhall, Earl Poole Ball, James Burton and then I’ve got my own gigs.
 It just wasn’t fair to the band for me to always not be there.
 So I made the decision to leave the group.

 AustinDaze: Can you tell us the story of how you met Champ?